CanvasMC LogoCanvasMC Docs

 Ensure that the world abides by Bukkit's unload requirements, like it is not the overworld, no players are online, and a new requirement which requires that the world is not already marked for unloading.

 Instead of unloading the full world, killing all regions, saving, etc, we mark the world for unloading.
-This is defined by a new boolean, isUnloading in ServerLevel.
-On each region tick, the region will check if this boolean is true, and if it is it will begin shutdown processes.
-We do this so that each region can conduct it's own part in the shutdown process, avoiding hacky ways to read another regions data during unload
+This is defined by a ticked holder, canvas$worldUnloadTicket in ServerLevel, where we propagate useful information to assist in unloading the world correctly.
+On each region tick, the region will check if this ticket is present, and if it is it will begin shutdown processes.
+We do this so that each region can conduct it's own part in the shutdown process, avoiding hacky ways to read another regions data during unload, and causing specific threads to do all the heavy-lifting.

 Each region follows a similar process to shutdown, starting with completing pending teleports.
 This and the next step resolve the first requirement SpottedLeaf mentioned.
 Any new teleports also check if the world is in the process of unloading, so no new teleports will be created during the unload process and entities will be prevented from teleporting into an unloading world